 Greetings!
 Thanks for visiting Matthew Pesner's website!

-Matthew's research revolves around understanding the development of the safety net in the United States over the 20th century.
+Matthew's research revolves around understanding the development of public pensions and the safety net in the United States over the 20th century.
 His current research focusses on understanding how federalizing railroad retirement pensions in the mid-1930's affected retirement decisions, and what we can learn from this about pension incentives and labor supply generally.
 Other research focuses on significant changes to Social Security and Public Assistance programs in the 1950's and 1960's.
-In particular, he studies what effects these changes had on family structure dynamics, as well as how the state and federal governments interacted to finance these programs.
+In particular, these papers investigate how the state and federal governments interacted to finance these programs.

-In May of 2016, Matt earned his Bachelor of Arts in Mathematical Economics from the Department of Economics at Colorado College, and he earned his Masters in Economics from Vanderbilt in May of 2018, passed his dissertation proposal defense in March of 2020, and expects to receive his PhD in May of 2022.
+In May of 2016, Matt earned his Bachelor of Arts in Mathematical Economics from the Department of Economics at Colorado College, he earned his Masters in Economics from Vanderbilt in May of 2018, passed his dissertation proposal defense in March of 2020, and expects to receive his PhD in May of 2022.

 You can follow Matt on Social Media, and he'll (probably) return the favor!